 While making an Olive Oil Soap Recipe you will notice that it will take around 10-15 minutes to reach trace.
 After adding the after-trace ingredients like essential oils and the anti-oxidant, the soap batter remains liquid and it’s easy to pour on molds.

 Be careful with this coconut oil soap recipe, as it won’t quite behave that way, simply because coconut oil is a hard oil, and the soap made with hard oils has a tendency to trace quickly.
-This means that the soap batter will start hardening very quickly, sometimes instantly – it’s called “seizing” or an “accelerated trace”.
+This means that the soap batter will start hardening very quickly, sometimes instantly – it’s called “seizing” or “soap acceleration“.

 Bear in mind that your soap will always be good, whether you have trace acceleration/seizing, or not.
-The only problem will be the shape of the soap bar.
+The only problem will be the shape and looks of the soap bar.

 If you look carefully at the photo below, you will see that the soap has a sort of “glossy” surface, while it looks slightly translucent and darker in the center.
 That is because, for the first time, I had soap going through gel phase in my rectangular soap molds, without the need to insulate the mold.